IBM-Bluemix-Docs/mass-data-migration/regions.md

 {{site.data.keyword.mdms_short}} supports all storage locations and resiliency options that are available for Cloud Object Storage.
 The following table maps each country with its available data centers and data offload options.

 The first column in the table represents the country where your company or source data is located.
-The second column represents the cities and associated data centers where {{site.data.keyword.mdms_short}} can send a device in that country.
+The second column represents the cities and associated data centers where you can receive and drop off the device.
 The third column lists the Cloud Object Storage bucket options that are available for offloading data.
 {: tip}

 | Country | Data centers | Storage destinations |